danielrd6/ifscube/docs/oned_fit.rst

 Feature definition
 ==================

-Features to be fitted are defined as sections with arbitrary names, with the exception of fit, minimization and continuum, which are reserved.
+Features to be fitted are defined as sections with arbitrary names, as long as these names are not *fit*, *continuum*, *minimization* and *loading*, which are reserved.
 The basic syntax for a feature, or spectral line, definition is as
 follows: